Get Started

 # Roadmap

-**audio/ui** is a modern component library for building audio interfaces in React applications.
+**audio/ui** is a component library for building audio interfaces in React applications.
 Built on top of [shadcn/ui](https://ui.shadcn.com/), we provide accessible, composable components that you can copy, paste, and customize to fit your needs.

 ## Current Status